 Honorary mention to Moules-Frites: Since this dish of mussels and fries originated in Belgium, it was on our list.
 It is actually the national dish of Belgium.
 Although I am not a fan of mussels my husband is.
 Like the beer I was willing to give it a try.
 But alas, we were too full from all the things listed above!
 With the name of this dish and so many others you can see how the proximity of the two countries cause names to overlap.
 “Moules” and Frites” are actually French.

 I hope you have enjoyed this culinary tour through Brussels Belgium!
-If you plan on spending a day in Brussels I highly recommend trying all of these foods and beer.
+If you plan on spending 24 hours in Brussels I highly recommend trying all of these foods and beer.
 Arrive hungry (lol) Have you been to Brussels?
 If so share your thoughts with us below!

 Enjoy this video from The Grand Place.
 Do you recognize the song?